Inflation cooled more than expected in November - Local News 8

 By Alicia Wallace, CNN

+Inflation as measured by the Consumer Price Index cooled considerably in November and is at its lowest level in almost a year.

-Inflation in November rose 7.1% annually, down from 7.7% in October, according to the Bureau of Labor Statistics’ closely watched Consumer Price Index.
+Prices rose 7.1% annually in November, down from 7.7% in October, according to the Bureau of Labor Statistics’ closely watched index, which measures the change in prices paid by consumers for goods and services.

-November’s rate, which landed below economists’ expectations of 7.3%, was the lowest since December 2021.
+November’s rate, which was the fifth-straight monthly decline, landed below economists’ expectations of 7.3% and was the lowest since December 2021.

 On a month-to-month basis, prices rose by 0.1% last month, as compared to October’s reading of 0.4%.